 The two primary reasons why hackers are increasingly targeting hotel databases:

 Threatcare enables companies in the hospitality industry to validate their security through proactive cyber defense.
 Threatcare, an Austin-based cybersecurity SaaS company, believes that all organizations have a right to know if they’re protected.
-Threatcare’s Violet platform is a BAS technology, offering breach and attack simulations so organizations can continuously validate that their defense in depth is working.
+The Threatcare Suite contains a BAS technology, offering breach and attack simulations so organizations can continuously validate that their defense in depth is working.

 In January 2017, The New York Times reported that hackers breached the electronic key system at the Romantik Seehotel Jaegerwirt, in Austria, and locked guests out of their rooms.
 It was a ransomware attack; the hackers demanded a payment of around $1,800 USD to unlock the rooms, which the hotel management gladly handed over.